ernsheong/jonlinblog.com/source/blog/2014-10-26-software-consulting-realities.markdown

 6. **More hours is not the solution.** When I started out I tried to squeeze in as much work time as possible before dinner comes (I seldom work nights).
 But I realized that in software it is not about putting in more hours.
 Sometimes it is much better to take a break and solve the problem later instead of sitting at the computer longer.
-It's just human to do so.
+It's just being human.
 Sometimes my most productive days were days when I slept in and somehow managed to do all the things that I was supposed to do.
 Software development is a marathon with some sprints.
 Sprinting all the time leads to burnout.
 (Speaking of timing, I'm pretty strict about it.
 I use a timer to time when I am working on a client project.
 I stop the timer when going to the bathroom or goofing off on Facebook.
 I realize that it is quite hard to actually achieve 6-7 billable hours a day.
 Try timing yourself at work.
 30 billable hours per work week is normal.)